Universal approximation of credit portfolio losses using Restricted Boltzmann Machines: Introduction

 The rationale behind mixture models is that factors are expected to provide a low-dimensional parametrization of the complex dependence structure of the entire portfolio, which can then be exploited for dimensionality reduction and the simplification of otherwise computationally infeasible procedures.
 These latent factors can furthermore be interpreted by practitioners in terms of systematic and idiosyncratic risk, thus connecting credit risk practice with the neighboring fields of portfolio selection and asset pricing.

-Apart from this common modelling assumption, each individual credit risk model relies on particular parametric specifications of the factor distributions and of the functional dependence between factors and obligors' default probabilities.
-Nevertheless, these parametric choices are almost never motivated on empirical grounds and are often influenced by considerations of mathematical tractability or statistical expediency.
+Apart from this common modelling assumption, each individual credit risk model relies on particular parametric specifications for the factor distribution and the obligors' default probabilities.
+These parametric choices are almost never motivated on empirical grounds and are often influenced by considerations of mathematical tractability or statistical expediency.

-For example, in the case of CreditRisk+, factor distributions are chosen purposefully in such a way as to obtain a closed-form formula for the probability generating function of the total portfolio losses \cite{boston1997creditrisk+}\cite{bluhm2016introduction}, without addressing the arbitrariness of this distributional choice.
+For example, in the case of CreditRisk+, factor distributions are chosen in such a way as to obtain a closed-form formula for the probability generating function of the total portfolio losses \cite{boston1997creditrisk+}\cite{bluhm2016introduction}, without addressing the arbitrariness of this distributional choice.

 Similarly, in Moody's public-firm EDF\textsuperscript{\texttrademark} model the distance-to-default values are first computed using a classical Merton model methodology -- which is well-known to underestimate short-term credit spreads \cite{zhou2001term, hull2000valuing, hull2001valuing} -- and are only subsequently readjusted by calibrating the term structure on an historical database of default frequencies \cite{sun2012public}, in what amounts to a methodological patchwork.